victorian-socialists/civicrm-stripe/docs/index.md

 * Jquery 1.10 (Use jquery_update module on Drupal).
 * Drupal 7 / Joomla / Wordpress (latest supported release). *Not currently tested with other CMS but it may work.*
 * Stripe API version: 2019-09-09
-* Drupal webform_civicrm 7.x-4.22+ (if using webform integration)
+* Drupal webform_civicrm 7.x-4.28+ (if using webform integration) - does NOT support test mode:

-If using test mode with drupal webform_civicrm you need this patch: https://github.com/colemanw/webform_civicrm/pull/266
+  > If using test mode with drupal webform_civicrm you need this patch: https://github.com/colemanw/webform_civicrm/pull/266
+* MJWShared extension 0.3 - available here: https://civicrm.org/extensions/mjwshared

 ## Troubleshooting
 Under *Administer->CiviContribute->Stripe Settings* you can find a setting:
 * Enable Stripe Javascript debugging?

-This can be switched on to output debug info to the browser console and can be used to debug problems with submitting your payments.
+> This can be switched on to output debug info to the browser console and can be used to debug problems with submitting your payments.

 ## Credits
 Current Maintainer: Matthew Wire - https://www.mjwconsult.co.uk